CoderDeltaLAN/diff-risk-dashboard/README.md

 - env:
     PYTHONPATH: src
   run: poetry run pytest -q
-- run: poetry run mypy src

-# Example CLI use in CI
+# Example CLI usage in CI:
 - run: poetry run python -m pip install .
 - run: diff-risk examples/sample_apv.json -f md -o report.md
 ```

 ---

+## 🗺 When to Use This Project

+- You need a **clear, portable risk summary** from **APV** JSON.
+- You want **Markdown/JSON** outputs for PRs, audits, or dashboards.

+---

+## 🧩 Customization

+- Produce your own APV JSON and pass the file path as `input`.
+- Choose output format with `--format {md,json}` and write to a file with `--output`.

+---

 ## 🔒 Security

-- No shell customization required.
+- No shell changes required; pure Python CLI.
-- Keep sensitive data out of public PRs.
+- Keep sensitive APV JSON private (avoid public PRs).
-- CodeQL is enabled.
+- CodeQL enabled in CI.

 ---

 ## 🙌 Contributing

 - Small, atomic PRs using **Conventional Commits**.
-- Keep gates green before requesting review.
+- Keep all gates green before asking for review.
-- Use auto-merge when checks pass.
+- Enable auto-merge once checks pass.

 ---